xdien/cipher/examples/04-mcp-aggregator-hub/README.md

 }
 ```

-**Note**: For Claude Code, TaskMaster can run without API keys.
-Uncomment the `taskmaster-claude-code` section in `cipher.yml` if using Claude Code exclusively.
+**Note**: TaskMaster supports multiple AI providers.
+The current configuration includes OpenAI and Anthropic API keys.
+For additional providers, see the [TaskMaster documentation](https://github.com/eyaltoledano/claude-task-master).
+If you experience issues with TaskMaster, try removing the `--package=task-master-ai` parameter from the configuration.

 ### **VS Code Setup**